 Enrolling in Medicare can be a difficult process due to the many options, timelines and uncertainty about your future healthcare needs.
 Do you need someone to walk you through the different Medicare options and help you make the right decision for you?

 At Senior Connection we have been helping seniors just like you navigate the Medicare enrollment process for over 25 years!
-As experts in senior insurance plans we are committed to meeting with you and answering questions about your Medicare options so you can feel confident about your Medicare and Life insurance coverage in your retirement years.
+We are experts in Medicare insurance plans and are committed to meeting with you and answering questions about your Medicare options.
+You can feel confident about your Medicare and Life insurance coverage in your retirement years and we can help!

-We understand that you are inundated with offers in your mailbox so let us help you cut through the clutter with a personalized conversation about your healthcare needs, without all the hassle.
-There is never a charge for meeting with us and as your partner in retirement we will help you through this process every step of the way!
+We understand that you are inundated with offers in your mailbox.
+Let us help you cut through the clutter with a personalized conversation about your healthcare needs without all the hassle.
+There is never a charge for meeting with us.
+As your partner in retirement we will help you through this process every step of the way!

-Call us today at 800-258-7610 to setup your free consultation with Senior Connection and regain your peace of mind knowing we are there when you need us.
+Call us today at 800-258-7610 to setup your free consultation with Senior Connection.
+Regain your peace of mind knowing you have the right Medicare coverage.